jcaillon/valet/docs/content/docs/025.command-properties/_index.md

 - If the option ends with ` <something>`, then the option will hold a value passed by the user.
 - Otherwise, the option will be a simple flag and will be equal to `true` if the user passed the option, `false` otherwise.

-When calling `core::parseArguments` options will be parsed to local variable which name correspond to the camelCase equivalent of the first long option name.
+When calling `command::parseArguments` options will be parsed to local variable which name correspond to the camelCase equivalent of the first long option name.

 Example of a valid option names and their corresponding variable name: